Savannah mayor weighing potential emergency declaration to prevent possible spread of COVID-19

-Members held a meeting Thursday afternoon to discuss their options.
-City aldermen are considering several measures including issuing an emergency declaration.
+Members met Thursday afternoon to discuss their options, including issuing an emergency declaration.

 “I don’t feel comfortable declaring an emergency if I don’t know what that entails,” Savannah Mayor Van Johnson said.